Julie Canterbury, MA, LMHC

 Psychiatric Clinician and Therapist

 Michael works with children, adolescents, and adults (ages five and older), performing comprehensive psychiatric evaluations and utilizing both psycho-pharmacologic and brief supportive psycho-therapeutic approaches with cognitive-behavioral underpinnings.
 Michael has experience in the diagnosis and treatment of a wide range of psychiatric disorder spectrums.
 His knowledge and training in family practice, as well as psychiatry, add an invaluable perspective into the integrated nature of mental illness.
 Michael believes in collaborative, integrated care to ensure optimal mental health which he affirms begins with empathy, respect, kindness, and understanding.
-Michael got his degrees at the University of St. Francis.
+Michael acquired his degrees from the University of St. Francis.

 Leatha Goar, MA, LMHC, CCTP